The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Dirichlet-to-Neumann Tensors

+We next must show that $\FFdn$ is the unique (up to multiplication by a constant and natural) conformal hypersurface invariant of transverse order $d-1$ in $\Gamma(\otop \odot^2 T^* M[3-d]|_{\Sigma})$ determined by the Poincar\'e--Einstein structure.
+The $d=6$ case is handled in Theorem~\ref{blunt} whose proof is given in Appendix~\ref{wedetestappendices}.
+By similar considerations as those given there, the leading transverse order term of $\FFdn$ for $d\geq 8$ is unique.
+Now suppose that there exist two distinct conformal hypersurface invariants

-where $Q,Q'$ are tensors with transverse order less than or equal to $d-2$ and $Q \neq Q'$.
-In that case, we see that $Q - Q'$ is conformally invariant, has transverse order at most $d-2$, and weight~$3-d$, an odd integer.
-From Theorem~\ref{zero-invt}, this invariant must vanish.
-Therefore, we have that $Q = Q'$, a contradiction.
+where $Q\neq Q'$ are tensors with transverse order less than or equal to $d-2$.
+Necessarily $Q - Q'$ is conformally invariant, has transverse order at most $d-2$, and weight~$3-d$ (an odd integer) so vanishes by dint of Theorem~\ref{zero-invt}.
+This establishes uniqueness of $\FFdn$.